vvvv/The-Gray-Book/reference/hde/extensions.md

 - [Spout Monitor](https://www.nuget.org/packages/VL.SpoutMonitor.HDE/): Are you relying on textures coming in via [Spout](https://spout.zeal.co/) from other programs?
 Use this monitor to get a quick overview of textures currently shared on your system.

 ## Finding and installing extensions
-Extensions are distributed as NuGets, so you find them on [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22VL%22+hde).
+Extensions are distributed as NuGets and as such can be included with any VL NuGet you install.
+There are also NuGets that only include extensions.
+Those can easily be found on [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22VL%22+hde).

 Once found, extensions are [installed like any other NuGet](../libraries/referencing.md#manage-nugets).